GoldenaArcher/React---The-Complete-Guide-incl-Hooks-React-Router-Redux-/README.md

 1. The `.Close` under `SideDrawer.module.css` was changed from `transform: translateX(-100);` to `transform: translateX(-100%);`, as without `%` the functionality does not work properly.

 2. The `Modal` component was not visible on the page, yet when I try to click the `More` and `Less` button, it affects the button as it floats above the buttons.
 So I add `display: none` in the css, and use `className` to control it so it works better for me now.

+3. In the [redux-reducer](./src/redux/src/store/reducer.js), slightly modification on the return method of the reducer.